DJI Mini 3 : our complete test

 But surprise, DJI announces an improvement of the autonomy, with a maximum duration of use of 38 minutes, that is to say 4 minutes more than on the Mini 3 Pro.
 This is simply the best range for the Mini series to date.

-Of course, this duration is difficult to reach in real conditions of use, but we regularly reached flight times around 30 minutes, which is really very comfortable and largely sufficient to have time to immortalize a new place.
+Of course, this duration is difficult to achieve under real-world conditions, but according to user feedback, flight times of around 30 minutes are commonly reached, which is very comfortable and more than sufficient to capture a new location.

 Note also that the Mini 3 is also compatible with the large capacity battery of 3850 mAh already available as an option with the Mini 3 Pro.
 With this battery, the Mini 3 will be able to reach a record autonomy of 51 minutes!
 This will however increase the total weight of the drone to 290g.